basvdijk/domusto-server/doc/development-plugin.md

 ```

 ## External NPM packages
 When you need external NPM packages you can add them to your package.json as dependency.
 You can use `npm install` in your plugin directory, but keep in mind never check in the `package-lock.json` of your plugin.
-This is because the way DOMUSTO installs new plugins.
+Yes, this is need according to npm, because the way DOMUSTO installs new plugins it will fail if this file is committed.

 All server dependencies need to be installed in the `node_modules` in the root of the domusto-server folder instead of the plugin folder.
 To allow easy development the `domusto.js` client tool checkouts your repo, looks in your `package.json` for dependencies, and installs these automatically.